<- Back to Blog

 • Self-hostable

-What to know: Voice chat exists but isn't as mature as Discord's or Gratonite's.
-The community is active but smaller.
-Mobile apps are catching up.
+Before you move: Voice chat exists but is not as mature as Discord's or Gratonite's.
+The community is active but smaller, and mobile apps are still catching up.

 Self-hosting: Yes, with Docker.